mickeyslaven/blah2-VectorWarp/README.md

 # blah2

 A real-time radar which can support various SDR platforms.
-See a live instance at [http://radar4.30hours.dev](http://radar4.30hours.dev).

 ![blah2 example display](./example.png "blah2")

 ## Features

-- 2 channel processing for a reference and surveillance signal.
+- 2-8 channel processing for a reference and surveillance signal.
 - Designed to be used with external RF source (for passive radar or active radar).
 - Outputs delay-Doppler maps to a web front-end.
 - Record raw IQ data by pressing spacebar on the web front-end.